snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 "Then give me 20,000 for them!"

-The storekeeper laughed again, but this time it looked like Taryn had used up his patience.
+The storekeeper laughed again, but this time it sounded like Taryn had used up his patience.
 "You find the customers.
 You can sell to them directly for whatever price they'll give you.
 But our business is done.
 Have a good day son."